Purdue Quality of Work Environment Initiative Employee Survey Frequently Asked Questions

 Will I be given time to take the survey during work hours?

 Yes.
 Completing the survey is very important, and each employee will have time to complete it.
-However, if you don’t have a chance at work, you can take the survey at home if you have Internet access.
+If you don’t have a chance at work, you can take the survey at home if you have Internet access.

 My reading skills are not that strong/English is my second language.
 Will there be someone who can help me with the survey?

 Yes.
-Each of the computer labs will be staffed by undergraduate and graduate students who are familiar with the survey and the technology.
+Each of the computer labs will be staffed by graduate students who are familiar with the survey and the technology.

 How will the data be shared with the Purdue community?